-Patients treated at the centre are either referred from our emergency department, by their GP or are already in hospital and are supported to go home sooner, as part of our enhanced recovery programme.
+Patients treated at the centre will either be referred from our emergency department, by their GP or already be in hospital and will be supported to go home sooner, as part of our enhanced recovery programme.

 GPs can refer patients by ringing switchboard on 020 7272 3070 and asking to be put through to an ambulatory care consultant.